RebellionWebdesign/urban-food/README.md

 - The profile pictures for the fictive users were taken from [RandomUser](https://randomuser.me/photos)
 - The hardcoded images on the home page refer to cloudinary, but were shortened with [ShortUrl](https://www.shorturl.at/shortener.php)
+- The hero image and the team image on the front page are generated with [MidJourney AI](https://www.midjourney.com/home)

 ### CONTENT